thePanda-6400/Machine-Learning-for-Control/README.md

 ### Self-Balancing Robot

 The self-balancing robot consists of:

- Cart: The wheel assembly with two wheels and a shaft.
+- **Cart**: The wheel assembly with two wheels and a shaft.
- Chaassis: The upper body that oscillates and needs to be kept upright.
+- **Chassis**: The upper body that oscillates and needs to be kept upright.
- Joints:
+- **Joints**:
-        Prismatic Joint for actuation.
+  - Prismatic Joint for actuation.
-        Revolute Joint for measuring angular deviation.
+  - Revolute Joint for measuring angular deviation.
 ### PID Controller

 The PID controller receives feedback from the revolute joint and sends corrective signals to the prismatic joint to balance the robot.